PhineasLau/cs50-progress/week-4/week-4.md

 ## Memory
 ### To get the memory address of a variable of where it has been stored in computer, use &(variable), and as they contain letters for base 16, they are as the data type of pointers, or p/* in short, so you can display the location of a variable in memory by printf("%p\n",&(variable));.
 This should return a long combination of letters and number, which the actual numberical address without the use of base 16 would be much larger in length.
 ### Pointers
 #### To declare a pointer, you need two data types, one to show it is a pointer, and another to show what data type is it pointing to.
-For example to declare a pointer which to store the address of a integar variable, we use int* (variable1) = &(variable2), int means it is storing the pointer of an integar variable, * means it is a pointer, variable1 is the pointer name, & gets the address of variable2.
+For example to declare a pointer which to store the address of a variable that stores an integar, we use int* (pointer) = &(variable), int means it is storing the pointer of an integar variable, * means it is a pointer, with then the pointer name, & gets the address of variable.
 So then later you can simply refer to the pointer name without the name of adding the * nor & before the pointer/variable names.
 #### You can also dereference a pointer by reusing *, for example we can printf("%i\n",*p);, which will display the not the address, but the value inside that pointer/address.

 ## Strings